-HE 150 Personal Health and Fitness

-Study of the fitness lifestyle and other major health concerns.
-The overall goal is that the student adopt a wellness lifestyle.
+HE 150 Personal Health and Fitness 2 credits Fall, Spring Study of the fitness lifestyle and other major health concerns.
+The overall goal is that the student adopts a wellness lifestyle.

-HE 151A Health and Fitness for Adults
+Health and Fitness for Adults HE 151A

 Study of the fitness lifestyle and other major health concerns.
 The overall goal is that the student adopts a wellness lifestyle.